 The attendance at school for one day in the week helps to bridge a rather difficult gap in the life of these girls, when they’ve left full-time school at 14 and before they become full time workers at 16.

-A ‘Newsbeat’ report by Bill O’Herlihy broadcast on 27 September 1966.
+A ‘Newsbeat’ report broadcast on 27 September 1966.
+The reporter is Bill O'Herlihy.